 - Eligible costs (the specific expenses within scope of the program)

 - Eligibility criteria and conditions

 - Type of state aid

-Eligibility for Project Funding
+Eligibility for Project Funding in Malta

 We start by comparing your project against the factors above.
 Some programs tend to be instantly more compatible, such as when the project total value is similar to the scheme maximum funding cap, or if your project fits within one of the industries specifically promoted by the program.
 All the programs have their own particular pros and cons, for instance one program may offer a lower total funding amount but would fund a higher proportion of the expenses; one may offer a cash grant in advance rather than reimburse investment after the costs have been incurred.
 A number of programs also require the applicant to have a minimum period of establishment, such as the company being incorporated for more than two years.